Branding influences people desire to purchase, share, donate, etc. Why is this the case? And how can we tap into that power?

 Our value system affects the brands that we notice.

-“[T]he average person sees between 400 and 5000 brand messages a day,” Omar Akhtar, an analyst at Prophet said in this post, “which means that 90% of everything a brand communicates is bound to have zero impact.”
+“[T]he average person sees between 400 and 5000 brand messages a day,” Omar Akhtar, an analyst at Prophet, “which means that 90% of everything a brand communicates is bound to have zero impact.”

 So what is the difference between the branded messages that get noticed and ignored?
 Our individual value systems.
 If a brand offers something you value, you notice it’s messages.
 If a brand has proven its value or demonstrated its alignment with your personal values, then you notice it’s messages.